 “Mr. Castor is expecting you, Vincent.
 Go ahead.”
-She pointed with her petite hand to the door behind her.
+She pointed with a petite hand to the door behind her.
 Vincent dutifully complied.

-Ollie let out a heavy sigh.
-“Normally we wouldn’t admit visitors at such a terrible time but we’d do anything for a close personal friend of Eddie’s.”
+He let out a heavy sigh.
+“Normally we wouldn’t see visitors or anything at, you know, such a terrible time but we’d do anything for a close personal friend of Eddie’s.”

-“Edward,” the ghost corrected, still seemingly unware that the only one that could hear him was Vincent.”
+“Edward,” the ghost corrected, seemingly unaware that the only one that could hear him was Vincent.

-“Ah, yes, the two grew up together and remained close friends.
-I’m dying to know what he wanted you to tell me in case of his untimely demise.
-I’m surprised he even had the foresight to think of such of thing.
+“Ah, yes, you told me over the phone that the two grew up together and remained close friends.
+I wish he had told me about her.
+The way you described her makes me think your mother seems like a wonderful person.
+Anyway, I’m dying to know what he wanted you to tell me in case of his untimely demise.
+I’m surprised he even had the foresight to think of such a thing.
 So please, tell me.”